Skip to main content

 saved_filters.png

-Then select the KM filter you want to apply to this View.
-In this example, we're selecting our Billed filter from the KM filter example above.
+Then search for an select the KM filter you want to apply to this View.
+In this example, we've searched for 'Last' as our search term and selected to filter on the Last 7 days:

 filter_selected.png